estebanways/Linux-Enterprise-Sci-Fi-book/README.md

 - Server in a farm of servers or HA (High Availability) cluster, based on the stand-alone bastion server "aestudio" with all services available.

+### Configuration files

+- Configuration files are only included in the book.

 ## Book